CHERRY DUKE

 “Duke’s sultry voice matched her seductive performance…”

 Named a “Champion of Diversity” by Black El Paso Voice, Cherry Duke is an active performer and researcher of classical vocal music by underrepresented composers.
 Her recital of art songs by African Diaspora composers was featured on KTEP radio and multiple conferences.
-She produces and directs Zarzuela at UTEP, and is an advocate for diversity in voice studios, schools, and solo competition repertoire.
+She produces and directs Zarzuela at UTEP, and is an advocate for diversity in opera companies, orchestras, voice studios, schools, and solo competition repertoire.

 “Vocally, the company’s firepower was in the two main mezzo-soprano roles….
 Cherry Duke’s Nero was this Poppea’s perfect match.
 Ms. Duke sang the music of this top-drawer historical creep with a regal bearing, even as he reveled in the destruction of his foes.”